raminf/RoboNope/README.md

 When the database path is not set, logging is disabled.

-You can run the [sqlite3 CLI](https://sqlite.org/cli.html) to see for yourself what it stores:
+You can run the [sqlite3 CLI](https://sqlite.org/cli.html) to see what it stores:

 ```
 sqlite3 demo/robonope.db .tables